DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-the-importance-of-subject-and-curriculum-knowledge/spring-week-3-ect-theory.md

 ##### What is the approach?

 - Teacher identifies tier 2 and tier 3 vocabulary in their subject (see below).
-- Teacher introduces the new word and provides a student friendly definition (e.g. simple language such as “Abolish means to get rid of something or end it.”).
+- Teacher introduces the new word and provides a student friendly definition (for example, simple language such as 'Abolish means to get rid of something or end it.').
-- Teacher uses the word in context (e.g. “The United States abolished slavery in 1865.”).
+- Teacher uses the word in context (for example, 'The United States abolished slavery in 1865.').
-- Teacher provides opportunities for multiple exposures (e.g. by sharing a variety of examples: My goal is to abolish world poverty.
+- Teacher provides opportunities for multiple exposures (for example, by sharing a variety of examples: My goal is to abolish world poverty.
 Should we have a debate on whether to abolish taxes?).
-- Teacher provides opportunity for repeated practice of newly learned vocabulary in talk, writing and reading (e.g. pupils use the new vocabulary in their next task).
+- Teacher provides opportunity for repeated practice of newly learned vocabulary in talk, writing and reading (for example, pupils use the new vocabulary in their next task).

 ##### How do I make it work effectively?

-- Identify important vocabulary to teach explicitly, i.e that which pupils will encounter often or which are foundational to the subject.
+- Identify important vocabulary to teach explicitly, such as that which pupils will encounter often or which are foundational to the subject.
-- Always provide lots of opportunities for pupils to use the new vocabulary, e.g. in sentence stems.
-Pupils have only “learned” a new word when they can recognise it orally, when written, and can write it and use it verbally themselves. - Revisit the new vocabulary in spaced intervals and interleave where possible.
+- Always provide lots of opportunities for pupils to use the new vocabulary, for example, in sentence stems.
+Pupils have only 'learned' a new word when they can recognise it orally, when written, and can write it and use it verbally themselves.
+- Revisit the new vocabulary in spaced intervals and interleave where possible.

 #### Approach: Knowledge organisers